-Temporal Cognition: temporal cognition distinguishes two ways in which the nonverbal brain represents time: the interval sense and the phase sense/ Interval timing is the ability of an organism to quantify an interval of time and compare event durations and is characterized by scalar properties.
+Temporal Cognition (van Wassenhove, 2009, 2016, 2017): temporal cognition distinguishes two ways in which the nonverbal brain represents time: the interval sense and the phase sense (Gallistel, 1990).
+Interval timing is the ability of an organism to quantify and compare time intervals or durations; it is characterized by scalar properties.
 The phase sense refers to the internal mapping of events in time, supporting the ability to predict when an event will occur in a given period of time.
-Distinguishing interval timing from phase sense is functionally relevant because it allows positing distinct neural operations for handling time in the brain: whereas the mapping of events in time (phase sense) requires a mechanism to encode or timestamp events in a cognitive map (in the manner we consciously map historical events on a calendar), estimating duration requires the quantification of internal distances and relational operations between two recorded quantities.
+Distinguishing interval timing from phase sense is functionally relevant because it allows positing distinct neural operations for handling time in the brain: whereas the mapping of events in time (phase sense) requires a mechanism to encode or time-stamp events in a cognitive map (in the manner we consciously map historical events on a calendar), estimating duration requires the quantification of internal distances and relational operations between two recorded quantities.
 Both are essential and complementary facets of temporal cognition.
-We are interested both in how the brain compute distances between events to yield estimations of duration (van Wassenhove & Lecoutre NIMG 2014) within and across senses (van Wassenhove et al, 2008) but also the semantics of time and the temporal dimension of memories (Gauthier & van Wassenhove, 2016a, 2016b).
+We are interested both in how the brain compute distances between events to yield estimations of duration (van Wassenhove & Lecoutre, 2014) within and across senses (van Wassenhove et al, 2008) but also the semantics of time and the ordering of events in the mind (Gauthier & van Wassenhove, 2016a,b).

-Neural Oscillations: the implication of neural oscillations in various cognitive functions (incl. speech processing, attentional selection, working memory or consciousness) suggest that their possible canonical roles as handling the temporal logistics of neural operations.
-Are logistical functions of neural oscillations pervasive to temporal cognition (e.g. van Wassenhove COBS 2016)?
-Can distinct neurophysiological markers index the structuring of events in time specifically for temporal cognition (Kösem et al. NIMG 2014)?
+Neural Oscillations: the implication of neural oscillations in various cognitive functions (incl. speech processing, attentional selection, working memory or consciousness) suggest a possible canonical roles in handling the temporal logistics of neural operations.
+Are logistical functions of neural oscillations pervasive to temporal cognition (e.g. van Wassenhove, 2016)?
+Can distinct neurophysiological markers index the structuring of events in time specifically for temporal cognition (Kösem et al., 2014)?

 Multisensory Integration: sophisticated sensory systems have endowed us with the ability to sense the environment and calibrate our actions towards it.
 Textbook knowledge distinguishes separate sensory systems (i.e. audition, vision, olfaction, …) yet their strict independence is a gross oversimplification of cortical organization.
 Understanding multisensory integration is a first step towards understanding how the brain builds abstraction out of sensory information.
 For this, which multisensory Gestalts operate in the integration process and how are they implemented?
-When do multisensory occurs in the brain? (van Wassenhove et al. PNAS 2005) What is the nature of multisensory or (supra)modal representations in the brain (Zilber et al. NIMG 2014)? nts in time, are these logistical functions pervasive to temporal cognition (e.g. Kösem et al. NIMG 2014, van Wassenhove COBS 2016)?
-Can distinct neurophysiological markers index the structuring of events in time specifically for temporal cognition?
-In turn, does our mental time representation affect low-level encoding for time?
+When do multisensory occurs in the brain? (van Wassenhove et al., 2005) What is the nature of multisensory or (supra)modal representations in the brain (Zilber et al., 2014)?